v8/v8.dev/src/blog/understanding-ecma-part-1.md

 [Spec: ECMAScript language types](https://tc39.es/ecma262/#sec-ecmascript-language-types)

 In addition to language types, the spec also uses **specification types**, which are types that occur only in the spec, but not in the JavaScript language.
-They might or might not occur as internal types in a JavaScript engine.
+The JavaScript engine does not need to (but is free to) implement them.
 In this blog post, we'll get to know the specification type _Record_ (and its subtype _Completion Record_).

 [Spec: ECMAScript specification types](https://tc39.es/ecma262/#sec-ecmascript-specification-types)

 ## Abstract operations

-**Abstract operations** are functions defined in the ECMAScript spec; they are defined for the purpose of writing the spec elegantly and concisely.
+**Abstract operations** are functions defined in the ECMAScript spec; they are defined for the purpose of writing the spec concisely.
 A JavaScript engine doesn't have to implement them as separate functions inside the engine.
 They cannot be directly called from JavaScript.

 [Spec: Abstract Operations](https://tc39.es/ecma262/#sec-abstract-operations)